 Our Chalet on the West Coast

 We have a holiday property at Tralee Bay Holiday Park, on a breathtaking part of the west coast of Scotland just north of Oban.
-The chalet sleeps up to six and has special adaptations and items for those with MND including an adjustable bed, tracking hoist, a wet room, and riser/recliner chair.
+The chalet sleeps up to seven and has special adaptations and items for those with MND including an adjustable bed, tracking hoist, a wet room, and riser/recliner chair.
 The chalet will suit all members of the public and people affected by Motor Neurone Disease.

 The Chalet and a Guest’s Perspective

 The holiday park lies adjacent to the beach at Ardmucknish Bay and it offers views down the Firth of Lorn, with the island of Kerrera and Mull filling the horizon.
 It’s a Scottish Tourist Board 5 Star Holiday Park with a David Bellamy gold award.
 Facilities include a children’s play area, mini golf, launderette, nearby forest walks, and Tralee’s popular Rally Karting Centre is close by.

 Oban is just 10 miles away and the town can be accessed by road and rail.
 There’s plenty to see and do in Oban, including open days at the town’s famous distillery and the excellent Oban War and Peace Museum.
 The skyline above Oban is dominated by a building known as “McCaig’s Folly”, which bears a striking resemblance to the Colloseum in Rome.
 Oban is often described as the ‘Seafood Capital of Scotland’ – there are a number of award winning restaurants in this coastal resort serving a wealth of local produce.
 A new Oban Passport was launched last year at Oban’s first ever Festival of the Sea, a celebration of Argyll’s dazzling marine environment, and passport holders can take advantage of special restaurant deals and participate in prize draws.